freenode/web-7.0/content/pages/groupreg.md

-Groups considered to be on-topic for Freenode are primarily free and open-source software projects, and other peer-directed projeccts, for instance Linux User Groups (LUGs), student societies, and other colloborative efforts.
+Groups considered to be on-topic for Freenode are primarily free and open-source software projects, and other peer-directed projeccts, for instance Linux User Groups (LUGs), student societies, and other colloborative efforts, or projects/companies of general interest to our user base.

 ### Group registration: